Why do teeth crack?

 Crack tooth syndrome

 When a patient experience pain on a tooth when eating it can be due to a crack tooth.
-At Amazing Smiles the dentist can diagnose this complex pain with a few test which they can utilise.
+At Amazing Smiles the dentist can diagnose this complex pain with a few test which they can utilize.
 One of these test is a bite/crack finder test.
 The patient is made to bite on a plastic Crack finder.
 When offending tooth has a crack the patient will feel a sharp pain on release of the bite.

 How do we treat a crack tooth?